franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/indexV2.md

 are sometimes a mix and match of both.

-I like to think of OpenId and OAuth as a set of specifications that define standard APIs for Authentication and Authorization (respectively actually).
+I like to think of OpenId and OAuth as a set of specifications that define standard APIs for Authentication and Authorization, respectively.

 > OpenID Connect lets developers authenticate their users across websites and
 > apps without having to own and manage password files.
 For the app builder,